exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 ### How do I install Exasol 8 on my own?
 Installation instructions can be found on the [Exasol documentation page](https://docs.exasol.com/db/latest/home.htm).
 For customers who booked "Cluster Administration Service" or "Platinum Support Level", Exasol Support will take care about the installation.
-For all others please get in touch with your Account Manager in order to get a quote.
+For all others please get in touch with your account manager in order to get a quote.

-### How long can I use version 7.0 or 7.1 before I have to upgrade to version V8.0?
+### How long can I use version 7.0 or 7.1 before I have to migrate to Exasol 8?

 You can find the End-Of-Life dates for our releases here: https://exasol.my.site.com/s/article/Exasol-Life-Cycle-Policy?language=en_US